 There is no better way to learn the material, while gaining important practical skills that may help you land a future job, than hands-on in the field.
 Get excited to spend a lot of time outdoors, in a beautiful setting, with top-notch instructors who will help you learn to DO science and natural resource management, not just read about it.
 You can check off major requirements or credits, while also getting a one-of-a-kind experience in this incredible ecosystem.

 To learn more, just email one of the professors of the course you are interested in (last names in italics at the end of each course description) to set up a short meeting!
 We would be happy to talk with you and help you enroll.

-Field hours from all Montana courses count towards your NREM 104 hours requirement!
+Field hours from all Montana courses count towards NREM 104 hours requirements for A ECL & FOR majors!
 Usually 60-80 hours depending on the course.
 See below

 Field Ecology and Wildlife Population Methods CAN be taken back-to-back.
-Students taking both will stay out in Montana June 5 - July 25, and check off two important courses in one summer!
+Students taking both will stay out in Montana for 7 weeks and check off two important courses in one summer!

 |Aug 6 - 19, 2022||3||$1100||A ECL 406 Wildlife Camp.
 A field-intensive, immersive experience for Animal Ecology majors.
 This course introduces students to techniques, methods, and careers in wildlife research and management.
 A 3-credit FALL TERM travel course, where the two-week travel portion takes places Aug 7-21, right before fall classes start on campus.
 The course continues with weekly meetings on campus during the first half of fall term to reflect, analyze, and present data gathered during the field portion.
 Counts as an Option elective.
 60 hours toward NREM 104 (Roe, Wolter)|